aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/adjusting-barcode-appearance/_index.md

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/java/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## **Overview**
-***Aspose.BarCode for Java*** provides class [*BarcodeGenerator*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator) to generate barcodes in line with the predefined settings so that each element of a barcode image gets its fixed position relatively to other elements, as shown in the scheme below.
+***Aspose.BarCode for Java*** provides class [*BarcodeGenerator*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeGenerator) to generate barcodes in line with the predefined settings so that each element of a barcode image gets its fixed position relative to other elements, as shown in the scheme below.
 A barcode label comprises the following parts: barcode text, bars, top and bottom captions, image borders, and paddings.
 All elements besides barcode bars are optional.

 <p align="center"><img src="barcode_view_scheme.png"></p>